17 Of The Best Self-Help Books For Women

 Some of the lessons include how to change from loving someone until it hurts to learning to love yourself instead.

-Readers will also learn how to free themselves from catastrophic relationships and become self-aware and understanding of what they need to be happy and loved.
+Readers also learn how to free themselves from catastrophic relationships and become self-aware and understanding of what they need to be happy and loved.

 It offers a step-by-step guide for simplifying, organizing, and storing extra things that you do not use on an everyday basis using a unique Japanese KonMari method.